Deadpool: Deadpool: Merc with a Mouth

 Several alternate incarnations of Deadpool are introduced in the series Deadpool: Merc with a Mouth.
 Attempting to return Headpool to the Marvel Zombies universe, Deadpool encounters multiple versions of himself as they exist in other universes, including a female version of himself named Lady Deadpool, Major Wade Wilson, a militant but sane version of Deadpool, and The Deadpool Kid (KidPool), a cowboy version of Deadpool who exists within a universe resembling the Wild West.

 Deadpool Pulp

 Deadpool Pulp is a four-issue limited series from writers Mike Benson and Adam Glass and artist Laurence Campbell, with Deadpool set in the 1950s drawing on pulp fiction (similar to the Marvel Noir fictional universe).
 This version of Wade is a World War II veteran broken by torture who is recruited by Generals Cable and Stryfe to take down the traitor Outlaw.
 This version retains his twin katanas and wears a ninja style mask.

+Deadpool: Samurai

+In the manga series Deadpool: Samurai, which takes place on Earth-346, Deadpool travels to Japan and joins Samurai Squad, the Japanese division of the Avengers.
+While he is a member of Samurai Squad, Deadpool battles villains such as Loki and Thanos.